 Although Uber claims to be focusing more on safety, the results of the report indicate that far more needs to be addressed.
 According to the report:

-Currently, there are no studies that reveal the number of people who were seriously injured in Uber accidents.
+Currently, while there are no studies that reveal the number of people who were seriously injured in an Uber accident involving a rider or pedestrian, rideshare accident lawyers anecdotal evidence suggests the problem is significant.
+The injury lawyers at Strom Law have seen an increase every year in the number of rideshare accident victims.
 Lyft and other major rideshare and delivery services that operate in Chicago have yet to release safety reports.

 Who Can File a Rideshare Accident Lawsuit?